Restricting Trophy Imports Will Undermine African Elephant Conservation

-Catherine E. Semcer is a research fellow who leads PERC’s Wild Africa Initiative.
+Catherine E. Semcer was a research fellow with PERC from 2018 to 2023, during which time she led PERC’s Wild Africa Initiative.
 Catherine’s research interests include business and the environment; conservation finance; wildlife trade and trafficking; conservation law enforcement; the sustainable use of biodiversity; and ecological and climate risk mitigation.

 Catherine is the past chief operating officer of Humanitarian Operations Protecting Elephants (H.O.P.E.), a boutique NGO delivering training, advisory, and assistance services to African anti-poaching programs.
 During her tenure with H.O.P.E., she was responsible for leading the opening of projects in Zimbabwe, Mozambique, and Ethiopia.